morrisanimalfoundation/grGWAS/docs/ext_docs/GREML_analysis.md

 <br>

-***6. Statistical varification:*** <br>
+***6. Statistical verification:*** <br>
 For GCTA to assess the importance of the SNPs' effects to the model, it fits and compare 2 models:

 a) ***Full Model*** that includes both the fixed effects and the random effects. <br>
 b) ***Reduced Model*** that only includes the fixed effects and omits the random effects of SNPs. <br>

-GCTA calculate the ***Log Likelihoods*** for both models.
+GCTA calculates the ***Log Likelihoods*** for both models.
 A higher log likelihood indicates a better fit of the model to the data.
 The difference in log likelihoods between the full and reduced models provides a test statistic for the significance of the random effects (SNP effects).
 Essentially, if the full model (which includes SNP effects) has a significantly better fit to the data than the reduced model (which excludes SNP effects), it implies that the SNPs are explaining a significant portion of the variance in the phenotype.

 Formally, the difference in log likelihoods between the two models, multiplied by two, approximately follows a chi-squared distribution.
 This can be used for hypothesis testing:
-2 (LogLikelihood<sub>full</sub> − LogLikelihood<sub>reduced</sub>)
+2 (LogLikelihood<sub>full</sub> − LogLikelihood<sub>reduced</sub>).

-You can learn more about linear mixed models [here](https://www.youtube.com/playlist?list=PL8F480DgtpW9_IT7xN1XeRF_dglZmK0nM)
+More details about linear mixed models can be found [here](https://www.youtube.com/playlist?list=PL8F480DgtpW9_IT7xN1XeRF_dglZmK0nM).